zzangguu/zzangguu.github.io-prac/_posts/2022-07-24-github-to-local.md

 ---
 layout: single
-title:  "💻 Kim Naughty's Blog "
+title:  "PRAC POSTING "
 ---

-## PRAC POSTING
+## this article is for practice

 github upload to local
+-> complete

+local edit and upload to github